 I).
-“I am the same ~ I always asked myself, WHY do people say what I’m thinking?”. – Synchronistic events that are verbal.
+“I am the same ~ I always asked myself, WHY do people say what I’m thinking?”– Synchronistic events that are verbal.

 II).
 “WE could be thinking on what they are about to say.
 We might just have a high intuitive or intuition.
 I feel we have a gift.
-We know what they are going to say, before they speak it 🙂 ” – These are assumptions that this individual is making to understand the phenomenon.
+We know what they are going to say, before they speak it 🙂 ” – These are assumptions that this individual was making to understand the phenomenon.
 These are not unshakeable delusions.

 Case Study 39).

 III).
 “I’m hanging out with my friend and he invites me to come for a drive and smoke some weed with his friends.
 Im like, yeah why not?
 So during the session on of his friends drops the joint and I think in my head: “This f*****g kid is an idiot, I want to hit him” (I did not say/think anything negative about the dude but IMMEDIATELY after I thought that I noticed my friend Looked at me and was like whatthef***?
 I noticed after he kept looking at me through the rearview and that just made me uneasy.
-I repeat I did not say anything to him but I couldn’t help but thinking everytime he loked at me and I noticed I would think: “This fucking guy keeps looking at me” He would right after look away. it got to the point where he just wanted to get home.” – This is a meaningful nonverbal action that he has observed that has correlated with his thoughts.
+I repeat I did not say anything to him but I couldn’t help but thinking everytime he loked at me and I noticed I would think: “This fucking guy keeps looking at me” He would right after look away. it got to the point where he just wanted to get home.”

 IV).
-“I have no idea whats going on All I WANT IS TO FIGURE A WAY TO STOP THIS AND BECOME A FUNCTIONING MEMBER OF SOCIETY AGAIN.” – Facing a high number of such synchronicities is a stressful situation since synchronicities are giving false evidence for things that are not true.
+“I have no idea whats going on All I WANT IS TO FIGURE A WAY TO STOP THIS AND BECOME A FUNCTIONING MEMBER OF SOCIETY AGAIN.”

 Case Study 40).